 Retries

-If a message is delivered to a consumer (push or pull), the consumer tries to handle it.
-If the consumer is not able to correctly handle it (some database is currently down, some data missing, any other exception), the message should be retried.
+If an inbox message is delivered to a consumer, the consumer tries to handle it.
+If the consumer is not able to correctly handle it (the database is currently down, some data is missing, any other exception), the message should be retried.
 Retry means that our application noticed that this message could not be handled.
-It shall "not acknowledge" the delivery via "nack".
+It shall not mark the inbox message as "processed".
+It will be retried again after a configurable delay.
+Maybe the database would be then up again, some required data would exist, or some other issue would be resolved.

 RabbitMQ notices that it delivered the message but the channel closed and no ack/nack answer was received.
 It puts the message back at the front of the queue.
 The next consumer takes the message.
 If the error persists, the consuming application crashes again.
 The message would thus be a "poisonous message" that brings down the system until it is removed.
+The same applies to the transactional inbox message handling.
+If a specific inbox message crashes the service it would be polled, processed, and would then crashes the service over and over again.

 RabbitMQ marks a message that was already delivered but put back with the redelivered flag.
 The problem is that this is just a flag, not a counter.
 This means we would only have the option to process every message once and move flagged messages directly to the dead_letter queue.
 Another option would be to find some other way to know how often this message was already consumed.